HMS Cadiz (D79): History in the Royal Navy

 Cadiz was built by Fairfield Shipbuilding and Engineering Company.
 She was launched on 16 September 1944 and commissioned on 12 April 1946.

 Upon her commissioning, Cadiz joined the 5th Destroyer Flotilla, part of the Home Fleet.
 In 1947, Cadiz, along with her sister ship Sluys, escorted the aircraft carrier Vengeance to Norway, where the small group visited a variety of ports in the Scandinavian country.
 In 1950, Cadiz along with many other vessels of the Home Fleet, including three aircraft carriers and the battleship Vanguard, undertook a Spring Cruise, visiting the Mediterranean where they performed a number of naval exercises as well as visiting a variety of ports in the region.
-In 1953, Cadiz took part in the Coronation Review to celebrate the Coronation of Queen Elizabeth II.
+In 1953, Cadiz took part in the Coronation Review to celebrate the Coronation of Elizabeth II.
 Cadiz was positioned in the middle of her sister-ships St. James and Solebay.
 In the same year, Cadiz was placed in Reserve, along with the rest of the ships in the 5th Destroyer Squadron.

 History in the Pakistan Navy

 On 29 February 1956 the Admiralty announced that Cadiz was being sold to the Pakistan Navy.
 She was refitted and modernized with funds made available by the United States Mutual Defence Assistance Programme and commissioned as PNS Khaibar.
 The refit was undertaken by Alex Stephens and Sons Ltd, Govan, Glasgow.
-She was handed over to the Pakistan Navy on the 1 February 1957.
+She was handed over to the Pakistan Navy on 1 February 1957.